-Books that we know are getting used, based on circulation data, and books with recent publication dates (cut off varies by discipline) generally exempt from consideration for deselection in this round of review.
+Books that we know are getting used, based on circulation data, and books with recent publication dates will be kept.
 Classic works of enduring literary or historical value and foundational works in various disciplines will also be retained (or replaced with newer copies if we find that our copies are in poor condition).
 Older books with no recent usage will be evaluated for academic value, relevance to the JBU curriculum, and condition.

 Research-focused university libraries often aim to be as comprehensive as possible in their collections for this reason -- for example, when University of Arkansas removes rarely used books from its main library, it moves them to off-site storage rather than removing them from the collection entirely.